smlevorse/GitTechTalk/Demo/README.md

 ```
 git pull myFork master
 ```
-Now your repository is up to date
+Now your repository is up to date.
+If you open `rit.md`, you'll notice the changes that were made in the other clone.

 ## Ignoring files